MDevelopmentGroup/Atom-COS-Studio/README.md

   * you can open Web Terminal in separate window (if installed)

 ##  Attention for current version
-* only for local projects on Windows platform
+* only for local projects
-*
+* we recomendate use latest version of atom.io

 ## Hot keys
 * ctrl-alt-o select NameSpace